Nominate An Outstanding PLC Old Collegian for 2023

 2020 PLC Perth Inspiring Old Collegian Awards Winners

-This year, she was made a Member of the Order of Australia for significant service to children through international humanitarian aid organisations.
+In 2020 she was made a Member of the Order of Australia for her significant service to children through international humanitarian aid organisations.

-Tamsin joined Shell as a graduate engineer and has been a trailblazer for women in Engineering at the company.
+Ms Venter joined Shell as a graduate engineer and has been a trailblazer for women in engineering at the company.

-Her role has taken her all over the world, and in the past few years she has worked on the Prelude FLNG, the first project of its kind to develop the world’s largest floating structure and first ever floating LNG vessel.
+Her role has taken her across the world and in the past few years she has worked on the Prelude FLNG, the first project of its kind to develop the world’s largest floating structure and the first floating LNG vessel.

-Her most recent position as Reliability Engineer requires creativity and innovation for the FLNG, which is one of the most challenging oil and gas assets in the world.
+Ms Venter’s most recent position as Reliability Engineer requires creativity and innovation for the FLNG, one of the most challenging oil and gas assets in the world.